albznw/Logitech-Z906-WiFi/README.md

-# Logitech-Z906-WiFi
+# Logitech Zmart906
-WiFi enabled Logitech Z906 speakers
+Breathe new life into your Logitech Z906 Surround system with this ESP-hack.